sharduul/chalk/_posts/2017-10-30-javascript-tip-tricks-part-2.md

 foo = bar || default;
 {% endhighlight %}

-4. TRUE sort your arrays
+### 4. TRUE sort your arrays

-Have you ever had a face palm moment when using the JavaScript sort function out-of-the-box?
+Have you ever had a facepalm moment when using the JavaScript sort function out-of-the-box?

 If not, this is that moment.